serdimoa/charting/Saving-and-Loading-Charts.md

-Charting Library supports saving/loading charts on 2 levels of abstraction:
+Charting Library supports saving/loading charts and study templates (study templates are available in `unstable`) on 2 levels of abstraction:

-1. **Low-Level**: save/load functionality is present by widget's `save()` and `load()` [[methods|Widget-Methods#savecallback]].
+1. **Low-Level**: save/load functionality is present by widget's `save()` / `load()` [[methods|Widget-Methods#savecallback]] and `createStudyTemplate()` / `applyStudyTemplate()` [[methods|Widget-Methods#createStudyTemplate]].
 One who uses them should take care of physical storage on his own.
 But you can save those JSONs where you want to --  in example, you may embed them to your saved pages or user's working area and so on.

-2. **High-Level**: Charting Library is able to save or load charts from storage you'll point to.
+2. **High-Level**: Charting Library is able to save / load charts and study templates from storage you'll point to.
 We created a tiny storage sample with Python and PostgreSQL and put it on [our GitHub](https://github.com/tradingview/saveload_backend).
 You may grab it and run on your own server so you'll have control over all your users' saved data.

 #Using High-Level Save/Load